Farzana Choudhury, President

-Vik Sundar, Treasurer
+Vik Sundar, Vice-President

 Kevin Robinson, Secretary

-Elizabeth Carroll, Immediate Past President
+Tim Dingwall, Immediate Past President

 Andrew Allan, Councillor

-Andrew is a Partner at HWL Ebsworth Lawyers and was admitted to practice in June 2005.
-He is an expert dispute resolution lawyer and works primarily in the context of common law-based insurance schemes and administrative benefit and review schemes.
-He was recognised as ‘Lawyer of the Year’ for Alternative Dispute Resolution in Canberra in BestLawyersTM Australia 2022, and as ‘Lawyer of the Year’ for Insurance work in Canberra in 2021.
-He has also been recognised in the same publication for Government Practice (2017-22), Insurance (2019-22) and Dispute Resolution (2020-22).
-Andrew is also a Registered Migration Agent and assists businesses and individuals to obtain Australian visas.
+Andrew is a partner at HWL Ebsworth Lawyers and was admitted to practice in June 2005.
+He has been a Council member since September 2022.
+Andrew is an expert dispute resolution lawyer and works primarily in common law-based insurance schemes and administrative benefit and review schemes.
+He was recognised as lawyer of the year for alternative dispute resolution in Canberra in BestLawyers Australia 2022, and as lawyer of the year for insurance work in Canberra in 2021.
+He has also been recognised in the same publication for government practice (2017-23), insurance (2019-23) and dispute resolution (2020-23).
+Andrew is also a registered migration agent and assists businesses and individuals to obtain Australian visas.

 Catherine Coles, Councillor